After retiring in 2010, Nancy found her way to the YMCA where she changes lives. And, she’s loving it!

 Her time with the Y carried on into adulthood where she participated in group exercise classes and enjoyed working out in the pool.
 She has spent many years passing on her appreciation for the YMCA to her family.
 “I taught my kids to swim at the Y pool, and I’ve encouraged two grandchildren to become lifeguards.
 I’ve passed on my love for the water and healthy living,” expressed Nancy.
 She continues to share that love of healthy living with her daughter, Stephanie Erwin.
 Not only do they spend time working out together, but they co-teach classes.

 Nancy has struggled with her weight throughout her life.
-When she retired, she continued to participate in group exercise classes at the Y. She stated, “Thanks goodness Kari May had started teaching Zumba.
+When she retired, she continued to participate in group exercise classes at the Y. She stated, “Thank goodness Kari May had started teaching Zumba.
 I started that class and loved it.
 We became really good friends.
 And so, I kind of drifted into teaching all kinds of classes.”

 Now, Nancy is certified in Zumba and has spent time teaching cycling, Yolates (mix of Yoga and Pilates), Get Fit Zumba (mix of Zumba and Weightlifting), and more.
-She’s considered the “super sub” around the YMCA because of her willingness to jump in and help teach a class when needed.
+She’s considered the “super-sub” around the YMCA because of her willingness to jump in and help teach a class when needed.

 One thing that Nancy really appreciates about the group exercise classes offered at the Y is their ability to work the brain along with the body.
 She expressed, “It helps keep you fit and social.
 Not only does it help your actual physical body.
 It helps your brain, especially Zumba and weight lighting.
-You’re learning new steps and movement.
+You’re learning new steps and movements.
 It’s going to make you think.
 It helps build your core and your balance.
 It all blends together.”